dagstuhl-publishing/codemeta-crosswalk/README.md

 > [!Note]
 > By default, codemeta.json is located under 'CodeMeta' directory where an example already exists.
-> $codeMetaPath can directly take codemeta.json as an array
+> `$codeMetaPath` can directly take codemeta.json as an array

-- Specify target scheme
+- Specify target scheme (as fully qualified class name)

 ```php
 > $dataCite = \Schemes\DataCite::class